-Elizabeth Embry, candidate for the Democratic nomination for Mayor of Baltimore.
-She has served as acting director of the Mayor’s Office of Criminal Justice, assistant solicitor at the Baltimore Law Department, and special assistant to the Maryland Department of Labor, Licensing and Regulation.
-Ms. Embry is currently chief of the criminal division under Maryland Attorney, General Brian Frosh.
+December 15, 2015 - Segment 2 - Elizabeth Embry, candidate for the Democratic nomination for Mayor of Baltimore.
+She currently serves as chief of the criminal division under Maryland Attorney, General Brian Frosh.

-Today we preview Leaders of a Beautiful Struggle presents The Foundation, a compilation album.
-The Foundation is comprised of multiple music genres and media clips addressing police accountability with a strategic emphasis on the mission of Leaders of a Beautiful Struggle with: DevRock, Minister of Culture for Leaders of a Beautiful Struggle; and Chelsea Monaé, Baltimore native, singer, songwriter, poet, and emerging recording artist featured on The Foundation.
+November 24, 2015 - Segment 2 - Today we preview Leaders of a Beautiful Struggle presents The Foundation, is a compilation album comprised of multiple music genres and media clips addressing police accountability with a strategic emphasis on the mission of Leaders of a Beautiful Struggle.

-Dr. Kaye will moderate a panel on Technology, the Internet, and Youth.
-She is joined by April Campbell, Director of Technology at Arlington Elementary/Middle School; and Dr. Jameta N. Barlow, Assistant Professor of Women and Health in the Department of Women and Gender Studies at Towson University.
+November 5, 2015 - Segment 1 - Dr. Kaye will moderate a panel on Technology, the Internet and Youth she is joined by April Campbell, Director of Technology at Arlington Elementary/Middle School and Dr. Jameta N. Barlow, Assistant Professor of Women and Health in the Department of Women and Gender Studies at Towson University.

-Baltimore City Public Schools Superintendent Andres Alonso announced that he is resigning his post to move back to New Jersey and spend time with his family.
+May 13, 2013-Segment 1- Baltimore City Public Schools Superintendent Andres Alonso announced that he is resigning his post to move back to New Jersey and spend time with his family.
 Our panelists will assess Alonso's time in office.
-We are joined by Roni Ellington, Associate Professor of Mathematics Education at Morgan State Unviersity’s School of Education & Urban Studies, Erica Green, Education reporter for The Baltimore Sun, and BuzzyHettleman, former Baltimore City School Board member.

-We close our show with a look at the debate taking place right now in Chicago, over whether or not Black History should be taught in schools.
+February 26, 2013 - Segment 3 - We close our show with a look at the debate taking place right now in Chicago, over whether or not Black History should be taught in schools.
 You will hear from a roundtable of educators and historians about how social sciences are taught and how they should be taught in our schools.
-Our guests include: